tytydraco/yessleep/out/The_dying_boy.md

 “What?”
 I asked.

 “Part two of the story is that the spirit of whatever that thing is has to take lives to keep living for Randy.
-And when you see the puppet for who it really is, which is some dark spirit, you know you’re next.
+And when you see the puppet for who it really is, you know you’re next.
 You’re toast.”

 "You die?"
 I said aloud.